Shayan43211234/Angular-Spotify/README.md

-# AngularCrudOperations
+# Angular-Spotify

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.
+This project Create a Spotify like website with basic CRUD and song listings & generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.

 ## Development server